-One way to address this problem would be to modify inference to explicitly incorporate the density of the initial observations.
-This strategy, however, may not be the right solution, since most macroeconomic time series are (nearly) nonstationary, and it is not obvious how to specify the distribution of their initial observations (examples of studies trying to address this issue include Phillips, 1991a,b, Kleibergen and van Dijk, 1994, Uhlig, 1994a,b and, more recently, Mueller and Elliott, 2003, and Jarocinski and Marcet, 2015, 2011).
-Following Sims and Zha (1998) and Sims (2000), an alternative route is to formulate a prior that expresses disbelief in an excessive explanatory power of the deterministic component of the model, by specifying that initial conditions should not be important predictors of the subsequent evolution of the series.
-However, there are a variety of specific ways to implement this general idea, especially in a multivariate setting.
+Modifying inference to explicitly incorporate the density of the initial conditions may not be the right solution to this problem, since most macroeconomic time series are nonstationary and it is not obvious how to specify the distribution of their initial observations (examples of studies trying to address this issue include Phillips, 1991a,b, Kleibergen and van Dijk, 1994, Uhlig, 1994a,b and, more recently, Mueller and Elliott, 2003, and Jarocinski and Marcet, 2015, 2011).
+Following Sims and Zha (1998), an alternative route is to formulate a prior that expresses disbelief in an excessive explanatory power of the deterministic component of the model, by specifying that initial conditions should not be an important predictor of the subsequent evolution of the series.
+However, there are a variety of specific ways to implement this idea, especially in a multivariate setting.